DarkFlippers/unleashed-firmware/documentation/InfraredCaptures.md

 **Parsed data**

-This is the cleanest type of data because it means it is a recognised code.
+This is the cleanest type of data because it means it is a recognized code.

 ```
 name: EXAMPLE